 Kevin Bennett of The Law Office of Kevin Bennett tenaciously represents clients in Travis County, Lakeway, Austin, Pflugerville, Lago Vista, and the surrounding areas.
 Call (512) 476-4626 to schedule a consultation with a skilled DWI attorney in Austin who has extensive client reviews and testimony to back up their experience about your charges.
 Your initial consultation is free, and it is the first step in the defense planning process.

 Information on Texas Penalties for First Time DWI Convictions

-- Penalties for a First DWI Conviction in Austin
+- Penalties for a First DWI in Conviction

 - Can a First Time DUI Be Expunged in Texas?

 Anytime an individual is found to be in actual physical control of a vehicle in a public place while intoxicated, he or she can be charged with DWI.
 Tex.
 Pen.
 Code Ann.
 Section 49.01 defines intoxicated as being unable to control your mental or physical faculties in a normal way, due to the consumption of drugs, alcohol, or any combination of the two or having a blood alcohol concentration of 0.08 or more.